aws-samples/mwaa-disaster-recovery/.github/pull_request_template.md

 Please use Added, Removed, and/or Changed subsections under the [Unreleased](../CHANGELOG.md#unreleased) section.
 - [ ] Yes
 - [ ] No, I need help

+## Terms of Contribution

+By submitting this pull request, I confirm that you can use, modify, copy, and redistribute this contribution, under the terms of your choice.